What is the Center for Learning Biblical Greek?

 How much does it cost?

-A fifty-five minute, weekly, Skype session covering one chapter is $65.
+A fifty minute, weekly, skype session covering one chapter is $75.
 You pay weekly, so there is no up-front financial commitment to pay for the entire program.

 Compare this rate with: (1) It is substantially cheaper than the average Christian college or university of first year Greek which can easily cost an average of $5,000.
 (2) This is private, one-on-one instruction, while in a traditional institution the student finds him or herself in a classroom with a large number of students.
 (3) Greek linguistics is my specialty, while in a traditional institution students typically are assigned a teacher’s assistant for the class, or if they do get a professor, his or her specialty is often not in Greek linguistics but in some other area of New Testament studies.

 Teaching sessions are Tuesdays or Wednesdays, but exceptions for other days of the week may be made.
 One chapter is covered per session, and the duration of the program is thirty-three weeks, since there are thirty-three chapters to the grammar.

 The homework is studying the grammar and vocabulary of a particular chapter during the week, as well as doing the assigned exercises in each chapter of the Greek grammar.
 Most learning happens outside of the teaching session.
 The exercises are not for grading.
 It will be your responsibility to check your answers.
 However, I will answer any questions that you have on them.
 As far as quizzes, I will quiz you orally at certain points in the session on the main grammatical issues to make sure you understand it.

 It begins punctually, so please log on to skype a couple of minutes early and I will call you on time.
 We will work through each section of the chapter together so I make sure you understand it and answer any questions you have on it.
 At the end of the session I will highlight what you need to focus on in the next chapter, as well as give you a word of inspiration and motivation.
 You can do it!

 How do I prepare for the first session?